8 Most Destructive Floods in the Denver Region’s History

 1. 1965 Flood — 21 deaths statewide, ~$4 billion in damages

-The 1965 flood produced rainfall as high as 15.5 inches southeast of Lamar.
-In addition 14-plus inch rainfall fell near Castle Rock in the Plum Creek basin.
+The 1965 flood in Denver, Colorado produced rainfall as high as 15.5 inches southeast of Lamar.
+In addition, 14-plus inches of rainfall fell near Castle Rock in the Plum Creek basin.
 That was also the storm that hit the Denver region.
 Other areas received as little as one inch.

 The Flood Control District was founded in 1969 in response to the ‘65 flood.
-Our mission then remains the same as today: protect, people property and the environment.
+Our mission then remains the same as today: protect our city’s people, their property, and the environment.

 2. 2013 Regional Flood — 10 deaths statewide, $3.9 billion in damages